 Two-thirds of people aged over 75 and three out of ten aged 65 to 74 don’t use the internet.
 So we've created a leaflet which you can download and print out to support older adults who are self-isolating to help them keep moving.
 Download the leaflet here.

-A guide to help older people stay healthy at home during the COVID-19 lockdown has been published by academics at The University of Manchester.
-The printed booklet is specifically aimed at older people, many of whom have no access to the internet.
+A guide to help you stay healthy at home during the Covid-19 pandemic has been published by academics at The University of Manchester.
+The printed booklet is specifically designed for older people, many of whom have no access to the internet.
 Download the leaflet here.

-Short ten minute routines to get you stretching and moving.
-There are both online videos that can be followed along and daily radio shows that can be listened to online.
+Short ten minute video routines to get you stretching and moving that can be followed along.
 Find out more and access the resources here.

 Six simple exercises that can help you stay steady and stronger for longer that can be done at home.
-Take a look here.
 You can view also view a series of home exercises to help you stay strong and steady: Take a look here and press play all.

 Available through The Confucius Institute at University of Manchester - there are only eight moves, so is very accessible, especially for some older adults with cognitive diversity.
 Find the videos here.

-This new app developed at The University of Manchester will help older adults take control of their health and reduce the high risk of falls during and after Covid-19 lockdown.
+This app, developed at The University of Manchester, will help you take control of your health and reduce the high risk of falls during and after Covid-19.
 Download it from the app store here.

 Later Life Training have made their new 'habit forming, movement prompting, motivation thought provoking, strength and balance monitoring' 2020 calendar free to download.
 Please visit their website here.

-If you are on Facebook, join Bex from Monday 23rd March – Monday 20th April at 8am, midday (noon) and 4pm for a daily 10 minute workouts on the Make Movement Your Mission facebook page.
+If you are on Facebook, join Bex from from Later Life Training for 3x daily 10 minute live workouts (8am, 12pm & 4pm) on the Make Movement Your Mission facebook page.
+This is to encourage everyone to move more/ more frequently throughout the day for muscles mind and wellbeing.
 If you want to catch up on movement videos, see Later Life Training’s YouTube channel here.

-These videos aim to support older adults & those with long term health conditions throughout isolation.
+These videos aim to support people with long term health conditions throughout the pandemic.
 Physiotherapist Rachel Young talks through exercises that can be performed whilst on the sofa or on the floor.
 Watch the Shapemaster home based exercise films here.

 These exercises done whilst sitting, are a great place to start to build strength and balance.
 See the exercises here.